Skip to contents

 number of components used to predict the missing values.
 Default to 2.

 initial values of the missing cells.
-It can be a single value or a vector of length equal to the number of missing cells (starting from the missing values in the first column).
-If omitted, the initial values will be obtained by the main effects from the corresponding model, that is, by the grand mean of the observed data increased (or decreased) by row and column main effects.
+It can be a single value or a vector of length equal to the number of missing cells.

 threshold for assessing convergence.